severindupouy/severin-dupouy.deno.dev/src/blog/lume-how-to-configure-tailwindcss-to-work-with-markdown.md

 ---
-title: Configure Lume + TailwindCSS + Markdown
-summary: How to configure Lume & TailwindCSS to work with Markdown ?
-The official Lume documentation was missing some tips.
+title: "[Lume] How to configure TailwindCSS to work with Markdown ?"
+summary: One of the main and interesting features of Lume is to allow content to be written in Markdown.
+However, the documentation was missing some tips about using markdown with TailwindCSS.
 date: 2023-07-23
 tags:
   - howto
   - lume
+  - markdown
   - tailwindcss
   - tools
   - tuto